 Thank You for the Good Things received praise from Americana UK and other online reviewers.
 The title track was again chosen for Tom Robinson’s BBC Introducing Mixtape and this and other songs from the EP received widespread regional airplay.
 Thank You for the Good Things video was released and premiered by MUZU.TV in June.
 The EP was chosen by London’s Resonance FM for their ‘Top 5 EP’s Of 2015’.

 1st January 2016 saw the release of New Year’s Day (Single mix) and accompanying video.
 The single was chosen for Tom Robinson’s BBC Introducing Mixtape and also received regional airplay.
 Later in the year, Ady was invited as special guest to support Scott Matthews and his Band on eight dates of their UK tour in November and December.
 Reviews from Rhythm and Blues and blog Musical Chairs, praised Ady’s performance at The Glee Club Birmingham.

 Ady began recording his second album London Songs in 2017, with Gerry Diver once again in the producer’s chair.
 In May, Ady was invited to support folk singer Lisa Knapp at the launch of her album Till April is Dead: A Garland of May.
-Ady also played electric guitar with Lisa’s band on her song Staines Morris.
+Ady also guested on electric guitar with Lisa’s band for her song Staines Morris.
 Touring included Ady’s first show in France, where he played the renowned Le Reservoir.

 Following a successful Pledge Music campaign, Ady’s second album London Songs was released on 23rd February 2018.
 The album received critical praise from RnR Magazine, Blues Matters and Americana UK among others.
-London Songs presents songs ranges from intimate vignettes, to full-band Waitsian stompers.
-London Songs brings together a collection of songs inspired by people, places and personal experiences, since Ady moved from Colchester to London.
+London Songs presents songs ranges from intimate vignettes, to full-band Waitsian stompers, inspired by people, places and personal experiences, since Ady moved from Colchester to London.
 Personnel include Pete Flood (Bellowhead) – drums, Tom Briers – Sousaphone and Toby Bull – piano, trumpet and P-bone.